zsolt2/foodbear/README.md

 Run `docker-compose up` to start the *angular* frontend server, *express* backend server, *mysql* database, and *phpmyadmin* admin interface.

-Or you would like to run the services separatelly without docker-compose.
+Or you can run the services separatelly without docker-compose.
- - Start frontend server: `npm run start`
+ - Start the frontend server: `npm run start`
- - Start backend server: `npm run backend`
+ - Start the backend server: `npm run backend`
  - Make sure to import the [database dump](./dbdump/dbdump.sql)

 You can access the development server at [http://localhost:4200](http://localhost:4200).
 The backend API is listening on port [3000](http://localhost:300).
-If you using docker compose you can access phpMyAdmin at [http://localhost:8080](http://localhost:8080).(Credentials: root:root)
+If you are using docker compose you can access phpMyAdmin at [http://localhost:8080](http://localhost:8080).(Credentials: root:root)

 # Featues